Abhishah16/ID-card/README.md

 # ID-card
-This application is debugged using FLUTTER on Android Studio for source code mail me the request.
+This application is debugged using FLUTTER on Android Studio

+Pull request for the source code.!!
 ### Abhishah4001@gmail.com